-- 8.38 The minimum period of part time study for the awards of MPhil, PhD, MD(Res), DrPS and DClinDent is four calendar years. - 8.39 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.21 above is as specified in the regulation.
+- 8.37 The minimum period of full time study for the awards of MPhil, PhD, MD(Res), DrPS and DClinDent is two calendar years. - 8.38 The minimum period of part time study for the awards of MPhil, PhD, MD(Res), DrPS and DClinDent is four calendar years. - 8.39 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.21 above is as specified in the regulation.